austinfreenet/afn-docs/afn_clonezilla_eng_log.md

 snapshotting our current clonezilla server image.
 Next I need to find a test client.
 I'm using one of the Thinkpad T61's on the desk here.
 John asked me to save the current image and use that for my restore test.

+## 2015-08-25

+I don't have a physical client to test so I need to setup a test client VM.
+In order to get cloning working between the clonzilla server vm and a test client vm, I had to set `bridge_fd 2` in `/etc/network/interfaces`.
+0 was "out of bounds".
+Now I can PXE boot a test client VM from the clonezilla server.